Abortion is the murder, the sacrifice, of tiny neighbors who have not yet been born. This is the definition. This great atrocity must be abolished.

-These are common anti-abolition objections that we have run across. ((Some content has been adapted from the Center for Bio-Ethical Reform‘s FAQ.))
+Below are common anti-abolition objections that we have run across.
 If you are opposed to the abolition of human abortion, find your pet issue below and deal with the arguments against it.

 Be forewarned – rare is the anti-abolitionist who ever advances the argument beyond the following series of steps: